|Title:||No Döner Country - Brief Interviews With Nasty Migrants|

 - The problems between “German Germans” and “foreign Germans” are not limited to metropolitan areas, but have long since arrived in small-town Germany.

 - Neither politicians nor journalists seem to understand the situation of the “foreign German” youth on an individual level – one Turkish German’s experience might be totally different from another Turkish German’s experience.

 These points seem to be valid.

-I think you should read this if you are interested in the situation of immigrants and post-immigrants in contemporary Europe.
-Of course you shouldn’t take all of the authors’ opinions for granted – but that probably goes for everything you read.
-Some of their observations and thoughts are worth pondering over anyway.
+There are some interesting questions that come up in this book.
 Why does Neo-nazism seem to flourish more in the East of Germany than in the West (with the West having a much higher percentage of immigrants)?
 Should there be quotas requiring schools to be “mixed”?
 Why do girls from immigrant families seem to fare better than their male counterparts?

 Many of these issues seem to not only pertain to Germany, but to Europe as a whole.

 Gülay’s feat of traveling through Germany on a book tour is nothing.
 His story telling is okay, his writing style isn’t.
 Some of his insights and observations are valuable, though.

 If you’re interested in the situation of people with migrant backgrounds in Germany, read this.